How to build a successful CRM implementation plan in 4 steps

 Step 1: Define the use case for CRM in your business.

-You should have a clear-cut idea of the issues that you and the team face in your existing sales processes before jumping into CRM.
-One of the most common mistakes businesses make is to buy a CRM before having a clearly defined set of functional requirements.
-Ask yourself and the team what areas of your sales or customer service need improvement.
-Collaborate with them in order to get their buy-in and input into the process.
-The functional specifications that you develop for your CRM should help you narrow the focus and be objective in the solution that you finally settle on (rather than being distracted by the marketing hype of the latest CRM fad).
+A good first step in your CRM system implementation plan is understanding the issues that you and the team face in your existing sales processes.
+Tackle this before jumping into CRM.
+The most common mistake businesses make is to buy a CRM before having a clearly defined set of requirements.
+Ask yourself and your team what areas of your sales or customer service need improvement.
+Collaborate with them in order to get their input in the process.
+The functional specifications (a set of guidelines/reference points for a systems capability) that you develop for your CRM should help you narrow the focus.
+This allows you to be clear on the solution that you finally settle on (rather than being distracted by the marketing hype of the latest CRM fad).

 Step 2: Outline a budget.

-Before you commence your search on a formal basis, you should be very clear on the overall budget.
-Many CRM platforms charge per seat (user) so it’s worth establishing how many people within the organisation will need access to the CRM system and calculating your budget based on this.
-CRM systems are also very good at up-selling premium versions and bolt-on features to their subscriptions which can quickly add up as a cost.
-To accurately calculate your monthly CRM budget:
+Before you begin your search, you should be very clear on the overall budget.
+Many CRM platforms charge per seat (user), so it’s worth knowing how many people within the business will need access to the CRM system.
+Calculate your budget around this factor.
+CRM systems are also good at up-selling premium versions and additional features of their subscriptions.
+These can quickly add up, so follow these steps to calculate a monthly CRM budget:

 - Calculate the total number of monthly users you will need to have access to the CRM.